Types of orthodontic retainers: Removable – Essix, Hawley, Vivera® | Permanent – bonded, fixed, lingual wire

 Once your dentist has finished straightening your teeth, the retention phase of your treatment will need to begin.

-During this phase (which at least in theory may last the remainder of your life), you will be required to wear some type of dental retainers.
-This is true no matter what kind of braces or orthodontic system was used.
+During this phase you will be required to wear some type of dental retainers (which at least in theory may Probably should. last the remainder of your life).
+This is true no matter what kind of braces or orthodontic system The common options. was used.

 Types of orthodontic retainers.

 There are generally two kinds of dental retainers, Removable and Fixed.

-And just as their names imply, they differ by way of the fact that one type is permanently attached (bonded) to your teeth whereas the other is just worn according to your dentist's instructions.
+And just as their names imply, they differ by way of the fact that one type is permanently attached (bonded) to your teeth whereas the other is just worn according to your dentist’s directions.
+Common instruction sets.

 - A) Permanent (fixed, bonded) retainers.